 BACKGROUND

-USU has conducted many studies in palm plantations in Sumatera, covering various aspects from technical to socio-economics.
-UPM is one of the top 5 research universities in Malaysia and has extensive research and publications related palm oil.
-PSU researchers have been involved in a number of projects in empowering oil palm smallholders.
-Universitas Jambi (UNJA) is the largest public university in Jambi, which has conducted studies in oil palm plantations with peatland issues.
-Universitas Malikussaleh (UNIMAL) is located in Aceh Utara, which is also one of the oil palm plantation development areas in Indonesia.
-The consortium is expected to develop joint movements that can improve the position of smallholders in the world market.
+USU has conducted considerable research on oil palm in Sumatra, covering various aspects, from technical to socio-economic.
+UPM is one of the top 5 research universities in Malaysia and has conducted extensive research and publications related to palm oil.
+Researchers from PSU have been involved in several smallholder empowerment projects.
+UNJA is the largest public university in Jambi and has researched peatland issues related to palm oil.
+UNIMAL is located in North Aceh, one of the areas designated for oil palm plantation development.
+The consortium aims to develop joint programs that can improve the position of smallholders in the global market.

 VISION

-To become a leading consortium of academic institutions to conduct research and provide solutions to improve smallholders’ position in the global palm oil value chain
+To become a leading consortium in conducting research and providing solutions to improve the position of smallholders in the global palm oil value chain

 MISSION